jimm98y/SharpJaad/README.md

 SharpJaad is a netstandard2.0 port of the original Java code base with a few small fixes.
 It has no third-party dependencies and it's portable as it does not use any platform-specific APIs.

 ## SharpJaad.AAC
 SharpJaad.AAC is just the AAC decoder without any MP4 code.
-It's well suited for applications in RTP where the MP4 container is not being used.
+It's well suited for applications in RTP where the MP4 container is not needed.

 ### Example
 To decode stereo AAC Low Complexity (AAC-LC) with 44.1kHz, start with creating the configuration: